caporaso-lab/genome-sampler/docs/other.md

 different ways depending on whether you're running the steps individually or through Snakemake.

-If you're using Snakemake, you need to edit `Snakefile` to set the `N_THREADS` value to the number of threads you'd like genome-sampler to use.
+If you're using Snakemake, you need only pass additional cores (via `snakemake --cores N`).
+The parallelizable steps will automatically use the provided resources.

 If you're running the steps individually you can pass the `--p-n-threads` option to several of the commands.
 For example, `sample-diversity` is the